vlanzarini80-source/Lanzarini-Model-Energy-Saving/VALIDATION_GUIDE.md

 - **Red Line (Standard):** Represents the current "Brute Force" statistical approach.
 - **Green Line** (Lanzarini): Represents the Geodesic-inspired Optimization.

-- **The Gap:** The vertical distance between the lines (on a log scale) represents the reduction in computational entropy.
+- **The Gap:** The vertical distance between the lines (on a log scale) represents the reduction in computational entropy represents the reduction in computational entropy (defined as optimization noise in this framework)

-## Paternity & Ethics
+- ## Paternity & Ethics
 This validation is part of the **Lanzarini Project** (Discovery Date: March 15, 2026) and is released under the **Open for Planet (OFP-L)** License to ensure AI remains a sustainable common good.